The Texas

 This signal does NOT mean stop!

 I added this section because a lot of motorists seem to be confused about the meaning of a flashing yellow signal, particularly when a regular traffic signal (red-yellow-green) is flashing yellow.
-(I'm specifically talking about a full circular flashing yellow like the one shown at the right, not the new flashing yellow arrows.)
+(I'm specifically talking about a full circular flashing yellow like the one shown at the right, not flashing yellow arrows.)
 A flashing yellow signal simply means "proceed with caution", whether it's being displayed by a dedicated flashing yellow beacon or a regular traffic signal.

 Inexplicably, I am seeing more and more people actually stop when they come upon a one of these.
 This is unnecessary and a bit dangerous because the person behind you may not be expecting you to stop.
 It would be the same as stopping at a green light.
 You only need to stop if it is a flashing red signal; in those cases, treat the signal like you would a stop sign.
 Otherwise, just proceed through with a bit of extra caution since a driver on the intersecting street might think you have a flashing red and suddenly pull out into the intersection expecting you to stop.